ghopgaurav/Backend_Aurora/README.md

 1. Normalize the query (e.g. lowercase, basic tokenisation).
 2. For each cached message:
-   - Check for keyword matches in message text and relevant metadata fields.
+   - Check for keyword matches in message text and username fields.
    - Compute a simple heuristic score (e.g. based on number/position of matches).
 3. Keep only messages with score > 0.
 4. Sort matches by descending score.